 Nursing Home Negligence

-As an experienced trial lawyer who successfully tried scores of cases involving medical negligence for almost 25 years, Bob has gained extensive knowledge in various areas of medicine, including the unique medical issues and challenges found in cases of the neglect and/or abuse of the elderly.
+As an experienced trial lawyer who successfully tried scores of cases involving medical negligence for over 25 years, Bob has gained extensive knowledge in various areas of medicine, including the unique medical issues and challenges found in cases of the neglect and/or abuse of the elderly.
 After having used his knowledge and expertise to defend health care providers and facilities accused of negligence, Bob has decided to marshal his talents and efforts to help the victims of negligence and their families.

 Bob has teamed up with on of the most prominent lawyers working in this field.
 Jeffrey J. Downey, Esq. is of counsel to the firm.
 In addition to New York, Jeff is licensed to practice in Maryland, Virginia, West Virginia and the District of Columbia, and has been a champion on behalf of victims and their families in the area of nursing home negligence and abuse.
 He has won some of the largest verdicts on record for these types of cases and set significant legal precedents which have helped far more than just his own clients.
 As a frequent lecturer and author of several articles in issues pertaining to the abuse and neglect of the elderly in long term health care facilities, Jeff brings considerable authority and skill to this specialized area of practice.
 Together, Bob and Jeff will use their complementary strengths to achieve the best possible results for their clients.